 For tonight I have already booked a table at the Skyfeast at Sydney Tower.
-This is an ultimate buffet with the best view imaginable.
-This is also the highest revolving restaurant in the southern hemisphere.
-I believe it is the tallest I have even been too anywhere.
+This is the ultimate buffet with the best view imaginable.
+This is also the highest-revolving restaurant in the southern hemisphere.
+I believe it is the tallest I have ever been to anywhere.

 For now, I was getting a little hungry again after my very fast light breakfast, and after all the walking this morning so far.
 This entire section of Sydney has a ton of restaurants and parks.
 Every few blocks, it seems like there are more restaurants and another park.
-That is awesome, since the views here at the harbor are wonderful.
-I chose a place called Lavana simple because of the name and location.
+That is awesome since the views here at the harbor are wonderful.
+I chose a place called Lavana simply because of its name and location.
 I have a niece named Lana, so I thought the name was neat.

 I promise I did not really react much.
-Perhaps my eyes opened a tad more than normal at delivery of the item.
-They tasted great, but this was also a significant mark up item.
-Here you were paying for the great location of the seating on the waterfront, and the pomp and presentation of the heads on finish to things.
-It was fine but I would rather have a more done for me approach in my meal.
+Perhaps my eyes opened a tad more than normal at the delivery of the item.
+They tasted great, but this was also a significant markup item.
+Here you were paying for the great location of the seating on the waterfront, and the pomp and presentation of the heads on the finish to things.
+It was fine but I would rather have a more done-for-me approach to my meal.
 I know that is supposed to make me sound like a food barbarian, but hey, I am what I am.

-After my light head on lunch, I walked a few more blocks to the Barangaroo Reserve.
-Which sounds amazing and was nice, but is really just a water front park for everyone to enjoy.
-A series of lawns and open space right on the water it was a nice spot for sure.
+After my light head-on lunch, I walked a few more blocks to the Barangaroo Reserve.
+It sounds amazing and was nice, but is really just a waterfront park for everyone to enjoy.
+With a series of lawns and open space right on the water it was a nice spot for sure.

 Enjoying a sit on one of the laws watching the world go by, I got up and grabbed a cab back to the resort.
 Yes, if I was up for a mile walk or so, I could have just walked back, but I was still tired from the time change and the flight.
 I also did not want to burn through my energy since there would likely be a ton of walking to visit many new sights.